adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ## Commands structure

-Ace commands are represented as classes and extends the `BaseCommand` class.
+Ace commands are represented as classes and extend the `BaseCommand` class.
 You define the command name and description as static properties on the class itself.

 ```ts
 import { BaseCommand } from '@adonisjs/core/build/standalone'